vcach/mglab-share-eks/README.md

 ### Whats in it?

-The idea is that a student may check create an AWS Cloud9 desktop and run each of the demos that may have been seen in a class delivery.
+The idea is that a student may clone the repo and create an AWS Cloud9 desktop to run each of the demos that may have been seen in a class delivery.

+After cloning this repo within the Cloud9 desktop, a student can simply cd into the relevant demo directy and follow the instructions in 'demo.txt'

-Here is the current folder struct:
+Here is the folder structure for each demo:

 ```
      demos /